Mental Health Facilities in North Dakota

 Solutions Behavioral Healthcare - Fargo, ND

-Solutions Behavioral Healthcare is a mental health clinic in Fargo, North Dakota, located at 1126 Westrac Drive, 58103.
-Solutions Behavioral Healthcare offers outpatient treatment and telemedicine/telehealth.
-Solutions Behavioral Healthcare provides couples/family therapy, individual psychotherapy and trauma therapy to young adults, children / adolescents and adults.
-Solutions Behavioral Healthcare also supports veterans, LGBT and clients referred from the court/judicial system.
-Some other services provided by Solutions Behavioral Healthcare include court-ordered outpatient treatment, psychosocial rehabilitation services and illness management and recovery.
+Solutions Behavioral Healthcare is a mental health clinic in Fargo, ND, located at 1126 Westrac Drive, 58103 zip code area.
+Solutions Behavioral Healthcare provides telemedicine/telehealth and outpatient treatment.
+Solutions Behavioral Healthcare offers individual psychotherapy, group therapy and couples/family therapy to young adults, adults and children / adolescents.
+Solutions Behavioral Healthcare also supports active duty military, LGBT and people with trauma.
+Additional services offered at Solutions Behavioral Healthcare include suicide prevention services, family psychoeducation and assertive community treatment.

 Altru Hospital Inpatient Psychiatry/php - Grand Forks, ND

-Altru Hospital Inpatient Psychiatry/php is a mental health treatment clinic in Grand Forks, North Dakota, located at 1200 South Columbia Road, in the 58201 zip code.
-Altru Hospital Inpatient Psychiatry/php provides partial hospitalization/day treatment, hospital inpatient treatment and telemedicine/telehealth.
-Altru Hospital Inpatient Psychiatry/php provides activity therapy, electroconvulsive therapy and behavior modification to adults, seniors 65 or older and children / adolescents.
-Altru Hospital Inpatient Psychiatry/php also supports children/adolescents with serious emotional disturbance, people with serious mental illness and seniors or older adults.
-Additional services provided by Altru Hospital Inpatient Psychiatry/php consist of education services, suicide prevention services and case management.
+Altru Hospital Inpatient Psychiatry/php is a mental health clinic in Grand Forks, North Dakota, located at 1200 South Columbia Road, 58201.
+Altru Hospital Inpatient Psychiatry/php offers partial hospitalization/day treatment, hospital inpatient treatment and telemedicine/telehealth.
+Altru Hospital Inpatient Psychiatry/php provides activity therapy, electroconvulsive therapy and group therapy to young adults, seniors 65 or older and adults.
+Altru Hospital Inpatient Psychiatry/php also supports seniors or older adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Some other services provided by Altru Hospital Inpatient Psychiatry/php include suicide prevention services, diet and exercise counseling and case management.

 Sanford Health Behavioral Health Services - Fargo, ND